-Magento 2 Customer Tax Class: Types and Working
+Magento 2 Customer Tax Class: Types, Setup, and Configuration

 Key Takeaways